Sustainability

 Sustainable drainage system

 Careful management of water and drainage is an important part of the proposals.
-Specialist consultants are assessing how the site currently drains and how surface water can be managed in a controlled way.
-The emerging approach includes:
+Technical assessments have been carried out to understand how surface water can be managed in a controlled and sustainable way across the site.

-We are currently engaging with Lincolnshire County Council as Lead Local Flood Authority and the Welland and Deeping Internal Drainage Board to discuss our proposed drainage strategy for the site.
+The drainage strategy has been developed in consultation with Lincolnshire County Council (as Lead Local Flood Authority) and the Welland and Deeping Internal Drainage Board.

 Image of a sustainable drainage system